Course Duration: 2 years

 What might this course lead on to?

-- History is a well-regarded qualification which can lead on to many university degrees.
-It is particularly useful as a preparation for careers which require you to think critically such as Law, Management and Journalism.
+- A Level History is a well-regarded qualification which provides a sound foundation not only for the further study of History but also for many other university degrees (Politics or Law, for instance).
+It is particularly useful as a preparation for careers which require you to think critically, such as Law, Management or Journalism.